-Upon completion of [degree program name], the student will be able to:
+Upon completion of the MSCP program, the student will be able to:

 - 1. Identify core counseling theories, principles, concepts, techniques and facts. - 2.
 Demonstrate the ability to facilitate the counseling process with clients. - 3.
 Identify the relationship between adaptation and change and the counseling process.